Our Learning / English

 Writing: vocabulary, grammar & punctuation.
 English is taught daily and is woven into many other curriculum areas.

-Alongside learning to decode the written word in discrete phonics sessions, children in EYFS and Key Stage One are encouraged to develop their understanding of what they read through noticing interesting vocabulary, recalling information, making inferences about characters and events, making predictions and sequencing events.
-These skills are further developed during English lessons and Reading lessons in Key Stage Two, where children also learn how to explain authorial choices, as well as summarise information found in texts.
+As children move into key stage two, these reading skills are further developed through their English lessons, as well as additional reading practice sessions.
+Children are exposed to high quality texts and encouraged to think about the audience, purpose and effect on the reader, before learning more about the features of the different text types.
+The children notice interesting vocabulary, recall information, make inferences about characters and events, make predictions and sequence events.
+In key stage two, children also learn how to explain authorial choices, as well as summarise information found in texts.
 Children are given opportunities to enjoy reading aloud to others in an expressive way which show understanding, as well as having the opportunity to listen to their teacher reading to them each day.

 Reading